2018 United States House of Representatives elections in Michigan: District 11

 The 11th district is located in Metro Detroit including Livonia, Novi, and Troy.
 This district had a PVI of R+4.
 The incumbent was Republican Dave Trott, who had represented the district since 2015.
 He was re-elected to a second term with 53% of the vote in 2016.
 Trott was not running for re-election in 2018.
-This race is considered to be competitive; the Cook Political Report has rated this contest as a 'toss up.'
+This race was considered to be competitive; the Cook Political Report rated this contest as a "toss up".